Nuffle-Labs/nffl/docs/docs/design/incentives.md

 ## Pushing Operator Set Updates to Networks

-As discussed in [Operator Set Tracking](./operator_set_tracking.md), it's ideal that every participant network has their local operator set updated quickly whenever changes happen so as to keep it equivalent to the actual operator set and avoid various issues that arise in terms of verifying attestations.
+As discussed in [Operator Set Tracking](./operator_set_tracking.md), every participating rollup network has a copy of the operator set.
+The operator set is kept to update with the operator set on Ethereum.
+There might be some synchronisation issues with the cross-chain interoperability.
+Theo minimise a difference in the operator set, the protocol should have an incentive mechanism.

-So, some effort is required to keep these networks up-to-date, and, more importantly, there is an associated cost of broadcasting transactions.

-Currently this is centralized on the Aggregator, which besides aggregating attestations also sends operator set updates to the non-Ethereum networks.
-In terms of a decentralizing mechanism, as SFFL already enables chain interoperability, rewards could be registered in networks for submitting operator set updates and then proven in a specific network.

 ## Challenging a Checkpoint

-Once a checkpoint is published, it'll have an assigned challenge period.
-During this period, anyone can try and prove the checkpoint is wrong - leading to one or more of the faults mentioned in [Faults](./faults.md) through membership or non-membership proofs - and then slashing.

-As this is potentially a costly process (not yet implemented), the challenger must be incentivised.
-Ideally, in case of a successful challenge, a fixed amount of ETH on Ethereum should be readily available to challengers to both cover transaction costs and make it profitable to scan for faults.
+All checkpoints published to Ethereum can be challenged.
+The protocol when instantiated will set a challenge period for the checkpoints, during which anyone can submit a fraud proof.
+The fraud proof would need to prove one of the faults described in the [Faults](./faults.md) section.
+Constructing fraud proof is potentially a costly process, therefore the challenger should be rewarded for submitting a valid fraud proof.
+Ideally, in case of a successful challenge, a fixed amount of rewards on Ethereum should be readily available to challengers to both cover transaction costs and make it profitable to scan for faults.

-## Rewards

-The actual rewards are not yet determined.
-These can be based on specific protocol reserves, in which case the sources of these reserves must be considered.

-Another approach would be to integrate a token into the AVS protocol.
-This way, rewards would be emissions, and the specifics on how to integrate the token and make it valuable should be investigated.